-- "Configuring directory service access" in "ServerView Suite User Management in ServerView" - 2.
+- For details on how to change the directory service settings of ServerView Operations Manager, refer to the manuals of ServerView Operations Manager. - 2.
 Refer to "8.10.1.1 Confirming Certificates" and check whether the CA certificate of ServerView Operations Manager has been imported correctly to the Resource Orchestrator keystore. - 3.
-When the certificate has not been imported to the keystore, refer to "8.10.1.2 Registering Certificates" and register a certificate. - 4.
-Change the directory service connection information. - When using Active Directory or ServerView Operations Manager V5.5 or later Execute the rexadm authorst sync command and change the directory service connection information.
+When the certificate has not been imported to the keystore, refer to "8.10.1.2 Registering Certificates" and register a certificate.

-- When using OpenDS provided with ServerView Operations Manager V5.3
+- 4. Change the directory service connection information. - When using Active Directory or ServerView Operations Manager V5.5 or later - Execute the rcxadm authctl sync command and change the directory service connection information. - When using OpenDS provided with ServerView Operations Manager V5.3

-Execute the rexadm authors modify command and change the directory service connection information.
+Execute the rexadm authentl modify command and change the directory service connection information.

->rcxadm authors modify -bind "cn=Directory Manager" -passwd admin
+>rcxadm authctl modify -bind "cn=Directory Manager" -passwd admin

-Specify the password for the directory server administrator as a passwd option.
-The OpenDS Directory Manager's predefined password is "admin".
+Specify the password for the directory server administrator using the passwd option. "admin" is set by default.